ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 .. note::
    Values passed in the INI format using the ``key=value`` syntax are interpreted differently depending on where they are declared:

    * When declared inline with the host, INI values are interpreted as Python literal structures           (strings, numbers, tuples, lists, dicts, booleans, None).
 Host lines accept multiple ``key=value`` parameters per line.
 Therefore they need a way to indicate that a space is part of a value rather than a separator.
+Values that contain whitespace can be single quoted or double quoted.

    * When declared in a ``:vars`` section, INI values are interpreted as strings.
 For example ``var=FALSE`` would create a string equal to 'FALSE'.
 Unlike host lines, ``:vars`` sections accept only a single entry per line, so everything after the ``=`` must be the value for the entry.